 Video of the Day

-A toilet-clogging BM can happen for a few reasons, Dr. Wolf says.
-Either it's your diet, the fact you haven't gone in a while or you're not getting everything out completely when you do go.
+A toilet-clogging bowel movement can happen for a few reasons, Dr. Wolf says.
+It may be your diet, the fact you haven't gone in awhile or that you're not getting everything out completely when you do go.
+It could also be an anatomy issue.
 Let's chat about each of these.

 1. Your Diet (and It Might Be Super Healthy)

 You've probably been told at one point or another to eat more fiber.
 Indeed, when it comes to fiber recommendations, the Dietary Guidelines for Americans advise getting between 25 and 34 grams a day if you're under 50, or 22 to 28 grams if you're over that age.

 Because fiber is considered one of the shortfall nutrients — meaning most of us aren't getting enough — it's probably safe to say you should be eating more than you are now.
 And if you're making an effort to really pack in more fiber-rich foods (broccoli, leafy greens, beans, whole grains), well, that's a boon for your overall and GI health, but the change may have some unexpected side effects.

 "Fiber helps bulk up the stool, while water also gets drawn into your stool.
 And so, sometimes, if you've consumed a lot of fiber and fluid, you'll make a big stool," Dr. Wolf says.